PetrochukM/PyTorch-NLP/README.md

 Don't worry we'll handle caching for you!

-### Text To Tensor
+### 2. Text to Tensor

 Tokenize and encode your text as a tensor.

 For example, a `WhitespaceEncoder` breaks text into terms whenever it encounters a whitespace character.

 ```python